BAMresearch/b-least-analysis/README.md

-# b-least-calibration
+# b-least-analysis
 *Analysis according to ISO 6143 and beyond*

-A comprehensive Python application for calibration modeling — both linear and nonlinear — with full uncertainty propagation, visual inspection, automated reporting (PDF/CSV), and model comparison.
-Supports a wide range of functions from polynomials and exponentials to sigmoids, and complies with ISO 6143 calibration methodology.
+A comprehensive Python application for analysis modeling — both linear and nonlinear — with full uncertainty propagation, visual inspection, automated reporting (PDF/CSV), and model comparison.
+Supports a wide range of functions from polynomials and exponentials to sigmoids, and complies with ISO 6143 analysis methodology.

 ## Features
-- ISO 6143-compliant calibration analysis
+- ISO 6143-compliant analysis

-- Supports 14 different calibration models
+- Supports 14 different analysis models

 - Full uncertainty propagation (incl. off-diagonal covariances)